Introduction of wild cheetahs to Indian reserves involves risks and opportunities: top South African expert | Science-Environment

 The group of cheetahs will be introduced in Madhya Pradesh and Rajasthan.

-The professor, who has been extensively studying cheetahs for over two decades, said that as soon as South African President Cyril Ramaphosa signs a Memorandum of Understanding, the majestic beasts will be transported the next day.
+The professor, who has been extensively studying cheetahs for almost two decades, said that as soon as South African President Cyril Ramaphosa signs a Memorandum of Understanding, we will be ready to translocate the cheetahs within days.

 "Getting the relevant CITES documentation will only take a day more," he said.
-Tordiffe will travel to India with the cheetahs who face trauma during translocation.
+Tordiffe will travel to India with the cheetahs to ensure that the stress induced by the translocation is minimised.

+Tordiffe highlighted the free roaming of cattle as the biggest challenge to the introduction of the endangered cats in Madhya Pradesh and Rajasthan.

 According to officials, the first batch comprising four male and as many female cheetahs will arrive from Namibia by August 15.